-Sitting down with your University of Florida skin cancer surgeon is the first step in the process.
+Sitting down with your UF Health skin cancer surgeon is the first step in the process.
 Your surgeon will perform an examination, explain the recommended treatment for the type of skin cancer you have, and evaluate your overall health to verify that you are suitable candidate for surgery.

 Your surgeon needs to know any medications or treatments you are currently receiving and any conditions that may be relevant to your surgery, as well as drug allergies and previous surgical procedures.
 Full disclosure is in the best interest of your health, so answer questions honestly.
 If you are a smoker, consume alcohol regularly or use recreational drugs, withholding this information from your skin cancer surgeon could endanger your health unnecessarily.

-Consultation is also your opportunity to ask our Gainesville skin cancer specialists any questions you may have.
+Consultation is also your opportunity to ask our UF Health skin cancer specialists any questions you may have.
 Write down your concerns and bring this information with you to your appointment.

 2. Local or general anesthesia administration

 Whether you receive local or general anesthesia depends on the type and location of your skin cancer.
 Smaller tumors are sometimes removed in our office.
 In these cases, you will be injected with a local anesthetic and remain awake for the procedure.
 If the area being removed is large or appears on a more sensitive area of the body, general anesthesia will be administered intravenously at a surgical facility.